-Recent Accounting Pronouncements
+Recently Issued Accounting Pronouncements

 In March 2017, the FASB issued a new standard regarding the presentation of net periodic pension and postretirement benefit costs.
 This standard requires the service cost component to be reported in the income statement in the same line item as other compensation costs arising from services rendered by the related employees during the period.
 The other components of net periodic benefit cost are required to be presented separately from the service cost component in either a separate line item or within another appropriate line item with disclosure of where those costs are recorded.
 This standard also requires that only the service cost component is eligible for capitalization, when applicable.
-This standard is effective for us for reporting periods starting October 1, 2018.
-We are currently evaluating the impact the adoption of this standard will have on our consolidated financial statements and related disclosures.
+This standard is effective for us for reporting periods starting October 1, 2018 and will be applied retrospectively.
+The non-service components of net periodic pension and postretirement benefit cost, which are to be reclassified to other income (expense) in the Consolidated Statement of Operations upon adoption of the new standard, are expense of \$23.8 million , \$77.6 million and \$67.8 million for the years ended September 30, 2018 , 2017 and 2016 , respectively.